itshammad8/Store-Project-in-Excel/README.md

 # Store-Project-in-Excel
+A Simple Project of MS Excel for Beginners...
-In this project We will get Some Data where we have to cleaning data , processing data and then Analysis the whole Data using filters, formulas, Pivot Table, charts and Slicers.
+In this project We will get Some Data of the Online Shopping Store where we have to cleaning data , processing data and then Analysis the whole Data using filters, formulas, Pivot Table, charts and Slicers.